Culture, Urine, Routine (REFLEX)

 • Purpose: A preliminary test that examines the physical and chemical properties of urine.

 • Why Is It Ordered: To detect signs of infection (like the presence of white blood cells, red blood cells, or nitrites) and other urinary disorders.
-It can help guide the need for further testing, such as a urine culture.
+It can help guide the need for further testing, such as a culture urine routine.

 2. Complete Blood Count (CBC):